 Personal information is information about an identifiable individual.
 Personal information includes information that relates to their personal characteristics (e.g., gender, age, home address, phone number and family status), their health (e.g., health history, health conditions, health services received by them).
-Our organization, Erin Mills Optimum Health, includes at the time of writing four Chiropractors, three Massage Therapists, a Chiropodist, three Naturopathic Doctors and
+Our organization, Erin Mills Optimum Health, includes at the time of writing two Chiropractors, two Massage Therapists, a Chiropodist and three Naturopathic Doctors.

 WE COLLECT PERSONAL INFORMATION:

 Like all Health professionals, we collect, use and disclose personal information in order to serve our patients.
 For our patients, the primary purpose for collecting personal information is to provide proper treatment.
 For example, we collect information about a client’s health history, including their family history, physical condition and social situation in order to help us assess what their health needs are, to advise them of their options and then to provide the health care they choose to have.

 WE ALSO COLLECT PERSONAL INFORMATION FOR THE FOLLOWING